AyushNaaa/ExcelFi---VBA_Finance_Tracker/README.md

 # ExcelFi---VBA_Finance_Tracker
-A fully functioning, automated, user-oriented finance tracker with a variety of features (Investment Projections, Budgeting, Automated Advice, Visuals, etc.).
+A fully functioning, automated, user-oriented finance tracker with Investment Projections, Budgeting, Automated Advice, Visuals, and more.
 Built entirely on Excel VBA with the ability of storing thousands of unique data points/sets in local macros efficiently.

 • Designed and programmed a personal finance management system using Excel VBA to support structured income/expense tracking, financial summaries, and future planning